ShibeFaceSkrill/dogeparty/_posts/2022-05-12-shibeface-skrill-on-dogeparty.md

 <center><img src="{{ site.baseurl }}/assets/images/sfdogeparty/rarepepe.webp"><br>
 <sub><a href="https://news.bitcoin.com/matt-furie-adds-to-2016-nft-card-collection-rare-pepe-directory-is-complete-says-nft-wallet-creator/">Matt Furie Adds to 2016 NFT Card Collection — 'Rare Pepe Directory Is Complete,' Says NFT Wallet Creator</a></sub></center>

-<br>Knowing all of this, <b>once I discovered that Dogeparty is the same as Counterparty, except on Dogecoin, "<em>the people's blockchain</em>", I was instantly sold</b>.
+<br><b>Once I learned Dogeparty is Counterparty, but on Dogecoin, "<em>the people's blockchain</em>", I was instantly sold</b>.

-## What's so great about Dogeparty?
+## Mint NFT and other tokens on the Dogecoin blockchain!

-### #1 Its FUN!
+Dogecoiners love quirky memes and our supportive community.
+Dogeparty takes everything thats great about Dogecoin, and adds tools enabling permissionless finance.

-Everything that's great about Doge the meme and $DOGE the coin: plus it's easy and affordable for anyone to mint assets, without coding experience, including a rich feature-set covering common needs.
+With Dogeparty and the Dogecoin blockchain easy and affordable for anyone to mint NFT and other assets, without coding experience, including a [rich featureset](https://dogeparty.net/#features) covering common needs.

 **The Dogeparty community is fun, inclusive and friendly!
 Just like the Doge(coin) community it forms a part of.**

-It's fun to mint assets and think about their supply\distribution\use-cases.
+Unlike Ethereum smart-contracts, Dogeparty wallet includes automated functions for common features, leaving you to focus on arts, supply, distribution, utility and community development.

-### It's Cultural
+## A _Doge_-Cultural Experience

-If you love the culture of Doge, cryptocurrency, and thier histories, then it doesn't get any better than Dogeparty.
+If you love the cultures surrounding Dogecoin, cryptocurrency, and internet histories, it doesn't get much better than Dogeparty.
+Dogeparty scratches a particular set of itches, all using the people's blockchain, Dogecoin.

 <script>
     $('#carousel-example').on('slide.bs.carousel', function (e) {